 - What is the estimated number of patients affected by the condition?

-At the time of designation, cystic fibrosis affected approximately 1.3 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 60,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
+At the time of designation, cystic fibrosis affected approximately 1.3 in 10,000 people in the European Union (EU).
+This was equivalent to a total of around 61,000 people*, and is below the threshold for orphan designation, which is 5 people in 10,000.
 This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What treatments are available?

-At the time of submission of the application for the orphan drug designation lung infection and inflammation in cystic fibrosis were treated mainly with antibiotics.
-These can be taken in a number of ways such as through the mouth, through a vein or they can be inhaled as a fine mist of particles.
+At the time of submission of the application for the orphan-drug designation, lung infection and inflammation in cystic fibrosis were treated mainly with antibiotics.
+These can be taken in a number of ways such as through the mouth or through a vein, or they can be inhaled as a fine mist of particles.
 Associated treatments included daily exercise and physical therapies and several other types of medications such as pancreatic enzymes and food supplements.
 Bronchodilators are medications that can enlarge the lumen of the airways.
 Mucolytics help to dissolve the secretions.
 Still other medications were used to fight the inflammation.

 Mannitolum might be of potential significant benefit for the treatment of cystic fibrosis because it might improve the long-term outcome of patients.
 This assumption will have to be confirmed at the time of marketing authorisation.
 This will be necessary to maintain the orphan status.